MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 ## Adaptive card

-> [!NOTE]
-> Only version 1.0 of Adaptive Cards is supported for all users.
-Version 1.2 is currently available only in Developer Preview

-A customizable card that can contain any combination of text, speech, images, buttons, and input fields.
+A customizable card that can contain any combination of text, speech, images, buttons, and input fields. *See* [Adaptive Cards v1.2.0](https://github.com/microsoft/AdaptiveCards/releases/tag/v1.2.0).

 ### Support for Adaptive cards